lvh/exponent/docs/auth.rst

 .. autoclass:: LogIn

-These tokens are long, random strings (320 bits of entropy).
-They have a very limited validity: they are single-use and expire after one minute.
+These tokens are long, random strings.
+They have a very limited
+validity: they are single-use and expire after one minute.

 This means that there are multiple Cred authentication sequences going
 on: each individual authentication method uses Cred with their